-- Other Public Safety and Justice Services saw 31.9% increase in personnel in FY 2023.
-This is largely driven by the addition of two FTEs in the Pretrial & Local Probation program.
+- Other Public Safety and Justice Services saw significant personnel increases in FY 2023.
+This is largely driven by the addition of 2.00 FTEs in the Pretrial & Local Probation program.
 Funding for a Probation Officer was added by City Council as part of a FY 2022 allocation of \$160,000 in contingency funds.
-One FTE Pretrial/Probation Officer II is added in the FY 2023 Approved Budget to use evidence-based practices to provide supervision for persons placed on pretrial or probation by the courts.
-All other personnel increases are related to the FY 2023 budget's 4.5 % pay scale increase for all General Schedule employees, 1.5% pay scale adjustments in FY 2022, and normal step adjustments. - Non-Personnel budget decreased by \$329,416 due to budget decreases in the Northern Virginia Juvenile Detention Center and the Public Defender Office. - The Internal Service Fund budget increased by \$67,084 in FY 2023 due to the addition of funding for two vehicles in Pretrial and Local Probation.
+A 1.0 FTE Pretrial/Probation Officer II is proposed in the City Manager's FY 2023 budget to use evidence-based practices to provide supervision for persons placed on pretrial or probation by the courts.
+All other personnel increases are related to the FY 2022 budget's 1.5% pay scale increase and normal step adjustments. - The internal service fund increased by \$67,084 in FY 2023 due to the addition of funding for two vehicles in Pretrial and Local Probation.
 This program was previously part of the Sheriff Department where vehicles, office space, and custodial services were provided in-kind by the Sheriff.
-The transfer of this program to Other Public Safety and Justice Services required the allocation of vehicle resources for staff.
+The movement of this program to Other Public Safety requires the allocation of vehicle resources for staff. - Non-personnel decreased by \$321,129 due to budget decreases in the Northern Virginia Juvenile Detention Center and the Northern Virginia Criminal Justice Academy.